neurodata/ndreg/README.md

 # clareg
-Registration package that contains package for affine and LDDMM registration
+Package that performs affine and LDDMM registration